The Story

 Born into Darkness

 Edmond was born into slavery around 1829 on a plantation in Sainte-Suzanne.
 His mother died in childbirth.
-He never knew his father.
 But Féréol Bellier-Beaumont, the plantation owner, noticed something unusual — the boy had a gift for understanding plants.

 The Gesture